BachiMjavanadze/terminal-gui2/README.md

       "settings": {
         "terminalName": "Angular Server",
         "statusBar": "left",
+        "revealConsole": true
       }
     },
     // Uses an interactive prompt to select a folder "Print a Selected Folder Path": {
       "command": "echo _[Select a folder]_",
+      "settings": {
+        "revealConsole": true
+      },
     },
     // Prompts for a color (choice between Red or Blue) and custom text, then prints them.
     "Print Color and Custom Text": {
       "command": "echo _[var1]_ && echo _[var2]_",